rust-lang/rfcs/text/0000-guaranteed-tco.md

 3. The basic block being branched into has length zero.
 4. The basic block being branched into terminates with a return.

-If these conditions are fulfilled the function call following `become` is flagged to indicate the TCO requirement.
-This flag is then propagated to the corresponding backend.
+If these conditions are fulfilled the function call and the `become` are merged into a `TailCall` MIR node, this guarantees that nothing can be inserted between the call and `become`.
+Additionally, this node indicates the TCO requirement for the call which is then propagated to the corresponding backend.
 In the backend, there is an additional check if TCO can be performed.

 Should any check during compilation not pass a compiler error should be issued.